brucehq/bruce-docs/content/operators/templates.md

 * `vars`: A list of variables to inject into the template.
 * `type`: The type of variable source (e.g., value).
 * `input`: The input value or expression to evaluate.
-* `variable`: The variable name to use in the template.
+* `variable`: The variable name to use in the template, note that existing environment variables are also merged in and do not need to be added separately.
 * `onlyIf`: [See detailed docs here](/operators/sub-commands)
 * `notIf`: [See detailed docs here](/operators/sub-commands)
 * `exitIf`: [See detailed docs here](/operators/sub-commands)